ohinder/large-scale-LP-test-problems/README.md

 This yields a set $M$ of indices for the measurement locations.
 Finally, we solve the discretized Possion's equation to calculate the true temperature distribution $u^\star$.

+### Validation of recovery

+One can also validate recovery of the true solution by using the script `validate-heat-source-solution.jl`.
+This script compares the temperature profile $u$ of the true solution (computed during instance generation) with the solution obtained by PDLP from solving the optimization problem.

 ## Statistical matching with covariate balancing constraints for making causal inference on observational data

 ### Motivation